🎨 The Scenario

 Task 4b

 Find all six vertices in exact rectangular form.
-Draw the hexagon.

 Task 4c